omahs/availproject.github.io/docs/operate/validator/0020-simple-deployment.md

 ## What's Next

 This is where our story ends.
 We have a working node connected to the Goldberg chain and deployed on a cloud provider.
 If the system restarts or the Avail Node program suddenly ends, it will be automatically restarted, so there will be almost no downtime.

-In the next and last chapter we will generate the session keys and stake tokens.